 - Scholarship and research skills: develop the skills required to conduct rigorous philosophical research, including philosophical writing and communication skills; and the ability to engage others’ work.

-The M.A. with a major in philosophy requires the following coursework.
+The MA in philosophy requires the following coursework.

 Metaphysics and Epistemology